ICAG Results: How to Check, Understand, and Act on Your Exam Results

 | November | Typically before the end of November |

-ICAG announces the official release through its own channels, and many candidates learn that results are live through word of mouth on the day.
-A practical tip: in the days approaching the typical release window, check the portal once daily rather than refreshing constantly.
-ICAG generally announces release on a specific day, and the portal often goes live almost immediately.
+ICAG announces the official release through its own channels, and many candidates hear that results are live by word of mouth on the day.
+A practical tip: as the typical window approaches, check the portal once daily rather than refreshing constantly.
+ICAG generally announces release on a specific day, and the portal often goes live almost immediately afterwards.

 Common results portal issues and fixes